 I recently talked to Starrett about his six favorite mobility exercises for athletes to improve their range of motion.
 They can be completed just about anywhere, and while they'll increase efficiency on the trail or road, they'll also boost general flexibility and balance if performed daily.

 Starrett recommends holding each stretch for two full minutes—what he calls “the minimum therapeutic dose”—and alternating between contracting and relaxing the targeted muscles in each position.

 Stand in front of a flat surface no taller than the top of your knee—like a couch, bed, or table.
 Place your left foot on the prop and externally rotate your knee all the way down, so the outside of your calf and shin is flat against the surface.
 Think about it like a raised pigeon pose.
 Slowly work your right leg back and gently lean forward over the externally rotated leg, creating space in your hip and loosening your glute.
 Hold for two minutes, then switch legs.

 2. Couch Stretch

-Begin kneeling with your feet behind you against a wall.
+Begin kneeling with your feet behind you against a wall or some other sturdy, vertical surface.
 Move your right leg back so that your shin and foot are up against the wall.
 Next, step your left leg forward in a lunge position, while keeping your right shin flat against the wall.
 You should feel the stretch in your quadriceps and hip flexors.
 Experiment with arching your back, which helps engage the glutes, quads, and hip flexors.
 Hold for two minutes, then switch legs.